buchananta/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+      I'd say it's tags that are descriptive.
+Tags that don't just put a box around something, but say something about what is inside that box.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+      block displayed elements take up the entire horizontal space on the screen.
+Inline elemnts can sit next to eachother on the horizontal axis.
+Block elements push eachother away vertically with margin, padding, etc, inline elements only push eachother away horizontally.

 3. What are the 4 areas of the box model?

+      inside is the content of the element, then padding around that, then there is the border, and finally a margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+      I literally wrote this in my notebook yesterday morning.
+The cross axis, ```justify-content``` is the equivalent for the main axis.

 5. Explain why git is valuable to a team of developers.

+      It maintains a working version of the code, allowing multiple people to only push code to that branch when it works.
+Allows you to see who wrote what portion of the project (so who to ask if you are stuck).
+It implicitly keeps a log of changes (commits).
+If a bug is introduced at some point, you know its something that was changed in the commits since then, instantly narrowing the code you have to look over.
+Helps tremendously with merge conflicts.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.